PrairieLearn/PrairieLearn/packages/config/README.md

 ### Loading config from AWS

-If your application is running in AWS, you can opt in to loading certain pieces of config from AWS services in one of two ways:
+If you're running in AWS, you can use `makeImdsConfig()` and `makeSecretsManagerConfig()` to load config from IMDS and Secrets Manager, respectively:

-- Set `CONFIG_LOAD_FROM_AWS=1` in the process environment
+- `makeImdsConfig()` will load `hostname`, `instanceId`, and `region`, which will be available if you config schema contains these values.
-- Place `{"runningInEc2": true}` in the config file whose path is passed to `loadAndValidate()`.
+- `makeSecretsManagerConfig()` will look for a `ConfSecret` tag on the instance.
+If found, the value of that tag will be used treated as a Secrets Manager secret ID, and that secret's value will be parsed as JSON and merged into the config.

-The following will then be used to load config.
+Note that both of these config sources are no-ops by default.
+To active them, you must do one of the following:

-- If your schema contains the keys `hostname`, `instanceId`, and `region`, those values will automatically be fetched from IMDS and made available on the resulting config.
+- Set `CONFIG_LOAD_FROM_AWS=1` in the process environment.
-- If the EC2 instance has a `ConfSecret` tag, the value of that tag will be used treated as a Secrets Manager secret ID, and that secret's value will be parsed as JSON and merged into the config.
+- Chain them after `makeFileConfig()`, and ensure that the config file contains `{"runningInEc2": true}`.